Ahegao

 The term grew out of Japanese adult publishing in the early 2000s.
 It first described live-action performers' faces during orgasm and circulated on Japanese imageboards such as 2channel and the adult board BBSPink before migrating to drawn pornography.
 Through the mid-2000s usage climbed inside otaku circles and a standardised way of drawing the expression took hold.

-- Mid-2000s: the convention is adopted and standardised in manga and doujinshi (self-published comics).
+- Mid-2000s: the convention is adopted and standardised in manga and doujinshi (self-published comics), and the drawing style spreads through otaku circles.

-- 2008: the first ahegao-themed doujin anthology, titled A-H-E, is released, a milestone in the style's consolidation as a recognised genre.
+- 2008: the first ahegao-themed doujin comics anthology, titled A-H-E, is released, a milestone in the style's consolidation as a recognised genre.
+The same year is often cited for one of the earliest commercial manga in which a character actually says the word.

-- 2010s: mainstream adult publishers issue ahegao-focused titles, cementing it as a named category.
+- 2010s: major adult publishers issue ahegao-focused titles, cementing it as a named category, and the expression migrates into live-action pornography.

 Crossover into fashion and memes

 The expression escaped pornography to become an internet aesthetic and apparel print.
-A widely shared 2015 illustration by the hentai artist Hirame helped push the look into general online circulation, and by 2016 an Instagram challenge spread an "ahegao" face meme to Western audiences.
-By 2017 the motif appeared on clothing, and "ahegao hoodies" became a notable streetwear novelty.
-The collision of an explicit-origin image with everyday clothing drew pushback: starting in January 2020, several United States anime conventions, with similar moves in Malaysia and New Zealand, restricted or banned ahegao apparel on their floors.
+A 2015 illustration by the hentai artist Hirame, depicting anime characters wearing the expression, helped push the look into general online circulation, and versions began appearing on clothing that same year.
+In September 2016 an "ahegao challenge" meme spread on social media, mostly via Instagram, carrying the face to Western audiences.
+By May 2017 the motif was turning up in Western fashion, sold by the English-language hentai publisher FAKKU among others, and "ahegao hoodies" became a notable streetwear novelty.
+The collision of an explicit-origin image with everyday clothing drew pushback: starting in January 2020, several United States anime conventions banned ahegao clothing on their grounds and barred entry to anyone wearing it, and a similar movement arose in Malaysia in 2022.

 In practice